egor-tensin/simple-interpreter/README.md

       /        \
     True     False

-The parser is implemented in `src/parser.py`.
+The parser is implemented in "src/parser.py".

+## Prerequisites

+* Python 3

 ## Usage

-To use this software, you need to be able to run Python 3 scripts.

-To execute a script written in Simple language, pass the path to the script to `src/parser.py`.
+To execute a script, pass the path to a file to "src/parser.py".

-You can also pass the path to a script to `src/lexer.py` to examine the tokens the script gets separated into.
+You can also pass the path to a script to "src/lexer.py" to examine the tokens the script gets separated into.

 ## License